 B.A.
 Snider has more than 20 years’ experience as a children’s director in PCA churches ranging in size from 200 to 4,000 but finds her passion is the same no matter how many children she’s serving or teaching about Jesus.
 She earned her bachelor’s and master’s degrees from the University of Tennessee and taught college until the Lord called her to seminary and full-time ministry.
 She graduated with a master’s degree in Christian Education from Columbia International University.
 Speaking at conferences, consulting with leadership, and training teachers brought her to Great Commission Publications in 2014 as the Children’s Ministry Consultant and Marketing Director.

-Lisa Updike is the Director of Children’s Ministries at Covenant in Harrisonburg, VA.
+Lisa Updike is the Director of Children’s Ministries at Covenant in Harrisonburg, VA and doesn’t remember a day when she didn’t love Jesus.
 Her ministry experience includes teaching, special education, leading children’s choirs, and curriculum writing.
 She has also spearheaded children’s programs in several churches.
-She and her husband, Kevin have been married since 1989 and are blessed with 4 children, 3 of whom joined their family through adoption.
+She and her husband, Kevin, have been married since 1989 and are blessed with 4 adult children, 3 of whom joined their family through adoption.
+Lisa and Kevin stay busy with church activities, creating art, and best of all, doting on their two grandsons.

 Tuesday, APRIL 20, 2021